 2. Las Vegas casinos do not pay any city taxes

-Las Vegas is famous for its casinos, but the hard-profiting casinos do not pay any tax to the city government.
+Want to hear more fun facts about Las Vegas?
+The city is famous for its casinos, but the hard-profiting casinos do not pay any tax to the city government.
 Almost every casino located in Paradise, officially incorporated, making the place tax heaven for casinos.

 3. Gamblers have used math to beat the odds and won million but they are often not invited back